statecharts/statecharts.github.io/_glossary/condition-state.md

 A condition state is a state that essentially consists _solely_ of [automatic](automatic-transition.html){:.glossary}, [guarded](guard.html){:.glossary} [transitions](transition.html){:.glossary}, so that upon entry, the state will always immediately exit to another state.
 A condition state is used to group similar sets of incoming transitions, so that the guards of those transitions don't need to be repeated.
 It can also be used to simplify entry to a state, by allowing the source of a transition to target a single condition state, where the choice of target state happens.

-To be called a choice state, there should be no actions or activities defined in the state.
-Choice states do not have child states.
+To be called a condition state, there should be no actions or activities defined in the state.
+Condition states do not have child states.
 All transitions must be automatic, and care must be taken to ensure that at least one transition will always be taken.
 This is usually done by including one unguarded automatic transition.

 Condition states can help reduce clutter when introducing states and a whole set of transitions need to be copied over to a new state, or when several different events need similar sets of guards.
 In such situations, consider introducing a condition state to encapsulate the logic.
 Condition states can also help move conditional logic (which is essentially what guards are) closer to the target states.